-Lake Manyara Tree Lodge is a special place, deep in the lakeside forest.
+Lake Manyara Tree Lodge is set deep in the lakeside forests.

 Lake Manyara Tree Lodge: Our full report

 The main area at Tree Lodge combines stylish, contemporary design with natural features such as thatched roofs, polished wooden floors, neutral colours and intriguing, giant chains of banana leaf loops that dangle everywhere.
 All these elements seem to link the lodge to the dense surrounding forest.
 Split over two levels, this main area is open at the sides and front and decorated with sophisticated minimalist furniture, soft lighting and well-placed African wood carvings.

 On the upper level, a number of large, cosy sofas are positioned around low, wooden coffee tables dotted with wildlife guides and books about Lake Manyara, as well as a selection of board games.
 There’s also a waiter on hand to serve cool drinks or cocktails from the well-stocked bar.

 On the ground floor of the central area, you’ll find the spacious dining room and the open-plan kitchen, where you can watch the chefs prepare your meals.
 There is also a shop, open throughout the day, selling interesting curios from all over Africa.

 In front of the main area is a large boma – the Swahili word for the enclosure that encircles the family home and precious cattle.
 At Lake Manyara Tree Lodge, it’s used as an outdoor dining and barbecue area.
 Its tall poles are decorated with nagalawa (traditional canoes), terracotta pots and various artefacts.
 At night, it is lit with storm lanterns and a central fire making it a wonderful place to enjoy dinner under the stars.

 A short path leads to Lake Manyara Tree Lodge's dhow-shaped swimming pool, tucked discreetly into the bush.
 The pool strikes one of the few off-kilter notes at this lodge, as it's rather too small and somewhat tired around the edges.
 We were told in April 2015 that it was due to be refurbished.
 The surrounding wooden decking has a number of comfortable sunloungers and umbrellas to provide shade on especially hot days.